ry-al/diabetesML/README.md

 ## Machine Learning

 For the Machine Learning element of our project, we ran 3 different types of models.

-I.	Random Forest Classifier
+<h3>I.	Random Forest Classifier</h3>

 We ran a Trees model or a Random Forest Classifier.
 This model gave us insight on the importance of the 8 features used to determine risk of diabetes in individuals.
 As a reminder, the 8 features are "Age", "Glucose", "DiabetesPedigreeFunction", "BloodPressure", "Insulin", "SkinThickness", "BMI", and “Pregancies”.

 From these 8 features, we ran the Random Forest Classifier for 9 different combinations.
 We started with "Age","Glucose","DiabetesPedigreeFunction","BloodPressure","Insulin","SkinThickness","BMI".
 It returned a score of 0.956.

 Here is the feature importance for this combination.
 28.35%	Glucose

 17.26%	BMI

 16.37%	Age

 13.57%	DiabetesPedigreeFunction

 9.26%	BloodPressure

 8.04%	Insulin

 7.14%	SkinThickness

 For the next 5 combinations, we removed the feature with lowest importance.
 Here are the results with their corresponding scores:

 Score: 0.958

 29.70%	Glucose

 18.15%	BMI

 17.47%	Age

 14.95%	DiabetesPedigreeFunction

 10.52%	BloodPressure

 9.21%	Insulin

 Score: 0.962

 32.42%	Glucose

 20.90%	BMI

 18.50%	Age

 17.00%	DiabetesPedigreeFunction

 11.17%	BloodPressure

 Score: 0.966

 36.41%	Glucose

 23.83%	BMI

 20.12%	Age

 19.64%	DiabetesPedigreeFunction

 Score: 0.962

 42.23%	Glucose

 32.72%	BMI

 25.06%	Age

 Score: 0.966

 52.23%	Glucose

 47.77%	BMI

 Next, we ran the classifier with only Glucose, and only with BMI.
 We chose Glucose because according to this model it always had the highest feature importance.
 We also ran BMI alone because it was always second highest.
 BMI is easily known information for any individual since it is a simple calculation based on height and weight.
 The score for Glucose alone was 0.754 and the score for BMI alone was 0.742.

 Lastly, we decided to run a model with Age and BMI.
 Again, our reasoning behind this decision is that this is readily known information for any individual.
 Here are the score and feature importance for this combination.

 Score: 0.924

 66.43%	BMI

 33.57%	Age